 Disability leave policies can vary in scope and the specific terms and conditions can be decided at a local level.
 Under sickness absence pay provisions, staff should be provided with paid time away from work for treatment, rehabilitation or an assessment related to their disability.

 Employers may wish to extend the policy to include staff who are not disabled but care for a disabled dependant.

 Some employers include disability leave and disability-related sickness absence as separate sections under their standard sickness absence policy.

 Disability leave should be for short periods of absence that can usually be planned and requested in advance.
 However, a disability leave policy allows for an element of flexibility so that a period of absence can be provided where reasonable, to cover unforeseen but clearly appropriate circumstances.
 Employers should consider whether a limit is placed on the number of days that may generally be taken as disability leave per year, subject to extenuating circumstances.

 Employers should stay in touch when someone is absent for disability leave, to find out how they are, to discuss any concerns and, where appropriate, to tell them what’s happening at work, while making clear that the employee is not expected to come back to work before they are ready.
 It is important to note that disability leave is not generally, intended to apply to extended periods of absence, and policies should clearly set out that long periods of absence will be considered as disability-related sickness absence.

 Increasingly, HR departments are supporting staff with medical diagnoses and conditions that are progressive, may require palliative care and, in certain cases, are life limiting.
-With medical advances and further social support, staff can continue their roles with a framework of support and have fulfilling careers.
+With medical advances and further social support, staff can continue their roles within a framework of support and have fulfilling careers.